tableau/webhooks-docs/README.md

 ## <a id="events"></a>Events

-For the initial release of the developer preview of webhooks, these events are supported:
+For the initial release of webhooks, these events are supported:

 | Friendly Event Name          | API Event Name                                    |
 | ---------------------------- | ------------------------------------------------- |